rjq9/rjq9/README.md

-all hail bob the blob
+all hail bob the blob also liebniz best
-liebniz best